 Much has been written in recent years about ethical investments, impact investing, socially responsible investments and ESG (Environmental, Social and Governance) strategies.

 This article is not going recite the definitions of ESG or try to provide an exhaustive list of exclusion or inclusion criteria, as most market participants have a base level awareness of these factors.
-ESG is by nature, broad in scope and investor views are spread across a wide spectrum.
+ESG investing is by nature, broad in scope and investor views are spread across a wide spectrum.

-We will focus instead on the state in which we find the global economy and financial markets from an ESG perspective.
+We will focus instead on the state in which we find the global economy and financial markets from an ESG investing perspective.

 Having designed, developed and managed a sustainable agriculture fund with my father from 2010 to 2013, the question I have been contemplating recently is whether market participants are now fully embracing ethical investments and if the economic and societal impact of COVID-19 might precipitate a paradigm shift in investment management towards a more sustainable model or, whether as experienced in the wake of the Global Financial Crisis of 2007-9, the momentum behind ESG will evaporate as multi-national businesses and investors focus on survival.

 Will we all be driving EV’s in the near future or will we revert to fossil fuels?

 We are not there yet.
 The world is still awash with powerful industrialist and climate change deniers both in finance and government.
 It is in many ways a gradual generational shift with COVID-19 being one in a long line of events that highlights global wealth and health inequalities.

 Sustainability and capitalism are not ontological dualisms (nature vs nurture or good vs evil), they can co-exist and thrive.
 Divisive as some may find him, Elon Musk is a remarkable example of this hybridisation of sustainability, capital growth and progress (Tesla is trading at $956.50 as at time of writing having started the year at $430).